nvh95/jsconf-korea2022/slides.md

 class: text-center
 ---

-# What struggles I have to overcome when building an OSS project?
+# What struggles do I have to overcome when building an OSS project?

 ---